How it works

 To create an automation, you need:- A category with attributes: the category must have attributes configured with linked AI agents

-- At least one linked agent: only attributes with agents appear in the automation wizard
+- At least one linked agent: only attributes with agents appear in the attribute picker

 Creating an automation